-If the tumour is pressing on the common bile duct, it can cause a blockage and prevent bile from passing into the bowel.
+If pancreatic cancer is pressing on the common bile duct, it can cause a blockage and prevent bile from passing into the bowel.
 Bile builds up in the blood, causing symptoms of jaundice, such as yellowing of the skin and whites of the eyes; itchy skin; reduced appetite, poor digestion and weight loss; and dark urine and pale stools.

 Blockages of the common bile duct or duodenum are known as obstructions.
 Options for managing obstructions may include: